 Academic support will be available to students that may be struggling in class.
 Students may be assigned to or voluntarily utilize the lunch intervention room during the lunch period.
 Students that are assigned to the lunch intervention room must attend as attendance will be required and disciplinary consequences will be imposed for students that fail to comply.
-Lunch Intervention takes place in the Learning Commons (Room 251).
+Lunch Intervention takes place in Room 250.